loganramhap/the-scheme-collecting-deckbuilder/QUICKSTART.md

 npm run dev
 ```

-### Step 5: Test the Application
+### Step 6: Test the Application

 1. Open http://localhost:5173
+2. Click "Don't have an account?
+Sign up"
+3. Create a new account (username, email, password)
+4. You'll be automatically logged in!
-2. Click "Sign in with Gitea"
+5. Or click "Sign in with Gitea" to use OAuth

-3. Authorize the application
-4. You should see the dashboard!
+**Note**: The backend API must be running for account creation to work!

 ---